msillano/tuyaDEAMON-applications/daemon.energy/README.md

                     "share": [
                         {
                             "test": [
-                                "tuyastatus.meterZ  && tuyastatus.meterZ._connected"
+                                "tuyastatus.meterB  && tuyastatus.meterB._connected"
                             ],
                             "action": [
                                 {
+                                    "__comment": "This is a GET",
                                     "device": "meterB",
                                     "property": "19",
                                     "value": null
                                 } ] },

-                       "__comment":" more, if required",
+                       "__comment":" more devices here, if required",

                             {
                              "action": [
                                 {